bjyic/NaturalLanguageProceesing-Project/README.md

    There are options for using `idf` and taking the logarithm of `tf`.
 Do these significantly affect the result?

-Finally, if you can't decide which one is better, don't forget that you can combine models with a linear regression.

 ## bigram_model